hackbrightacademy/cloudinary-demo/README.md

 That’s it!
 Now you know how to use the Cloudinary API to save images that users upload to your web app.

+## Cloudinary Academy

+To learn more about Cloudinary (for free!) head to the Cloudinary Academy at [training.cloudinary.com](https://training.cloudinary.com/).

+For a Python Specific learning resource within the Cloudinary Academy, check out this 90 minute [Intro to Cloudinary for Python developers](https://training.cloudinary.com/courses/introduction-to-cloudinary-for-python-developers-90-minute-course) course.

+Check out the associated repository for the Python course (and all of their developer courses!).
+Also feel free to pattern match what you see in the repository.

+### Cloudinary Fun Facts
+- With Cloudinary, almost everything you can do with image assets, you can also do with video assets.
+- Aside from image and video assets, Cloudinary can also handle any file type, and treats it as a "raw" file. i.e. PDFs, audio files.
+With raw files, you can store and deliver with Cloudinary, but you are not able to perform the same optimizations.
+- If using Cloudinary, there are two really wonderful features that you may not initially see in the docs.
+You can very easily adjust a file's format and quality with [f_auto](https://cloudinary.com/documentation/image_optimization#automatic_format_selection_f_auto), [q_auto](https://cloudinary.com/documentation/image_optimization#automatic_quality_selection_q_auto).
+Check out the attached docs to learn more about these awesome Cloudinary features that go together like peanut butter and jelly.
+- Cloudinary offers a generous amount of free usage, so there's a good chance you'll never need to pay to use this service if only using it for your bootcamp final project.